WeblateOrg/weblate/docs/admin/deployments.rst

 Caching server setup
 ~~~~~~~~~~~~~~~~~~~~

-Using memcached is strongly recommended by Weblate and you have to provide
+Using redis is strongly recommended by Weblate and you have to provide redis
-memcached instance when running Weblate in Docker.
+instance when running Weblate in Docker.
+Additionally memcached is supported
+for compatibility with older deployments.

 .. seealso:: :ref:`production-cache`

+.. envvar:: REDIS_HOST

+   The memcached server hostname or IP adress.
+Defaults to ``cache``.

+.. envvar:: REDIS_PORT

+    The memcached server port.
+Defaults to ``6379``.

 .. envvar:: MEMCACHED_HOST